Looking for Office Pods for your Workspace?

 Ventilation

-Enclosed pods must have sufficient ventilation to ensure a healthy and comfortable environment for occupants.
-This can be achieved through natural or mechanical systems.
-The recommended ventilation rate is 10 litres per second per person or 1 litre per second per square metre of floor area, whichever is greater.
+Enclosed pods must provide sufficient ventilation to maintain a healthy environment.
+The recommended rate is 10 litres per second per person or 1 litre per second per sq m of floor area, whichever is greater.
+Premium manufacturers like Framery exceed these requirements with adaptive systems, but it is worth verifying compliance with any pod you are considering, particularly for models from less established brands.

 Accessibility

-Any upstands higher than 5mm should be chamfered or rounded.
-Fixed furniture should allow sufficient space for a wheelchair user to manoeuvre, and a 300mm clear space should be provided adjacent to the leading edge on the pull side of the door.
-Electrical sockets and USB ports should be positioned to meet accessibility needs.
+Pods must be accessible to all employees, including wheelchair users.
+Level access is required where possible.
+Where a raised threshold is unavoidable, it should not exceed 15mm, and any upstands above 5mm should be chamfered or rounded.
+A 300mm clear space is needed adjacent to the leading edge on the pull side of the door.
+Electrical sockets and USB ports should be positioned at heights accessible to all users.

 Popular Office Pod Brands in the UK